tomjoht/documentation-theme-jekyll/doc_series.md

 ## Changing the series drop-down color

 The Bootstrap menu uses the `primary` class for styling.
 If you change this class in your theme, the Bootstrap menu should automatically change color as well.
 You can also just use another Bootstrap class in your button code.
 Instead of `btn-primary`, use `btn-info` or `btn-warning`.
-See {{doc_labels}} for more Bootstrap button classes.
+See {{site.data.urls.doc_labels.link}} for more Bootstrap button classes.